-\paragraph{Experiment 2} The phenotypes used as system coordinates correspond to \textit{a priori} assumptions and hypotheses on which the game and payoff inference depends.
-This experiment examines the effects of an incorrect phenotype hypothesis in which the 10 cost-differentiated phenotypes of the previous example are represented by 7 phenotypes (Fig.\ref{res:ex2}).
-It represents noisy phenotypes partition the breath space more coarsely than cost equivalence classes.
-To create this misalignment, breaths of three phenotypes are randomly re-assigned in strategy windows to other (top) in a non-uniform way: phenotypes 8--10 are randomly redistributed over phenotypes 5--7, respectively, with probability 15/21 and to one of the other 6 types with uniform probability 1/21.
-Results (bottom) show that mis-specified or insufficiently granular phenotypes result in large errors that increased sampling size cannot overcome.
-However, when similar relabeling only corrupts phenotypes 5--7, the cost differences among phenotypes 1--4 are identified correctly.
+This experiment examines the effects of an incorrect breath categorization in which the 10 cost-differentiated types of the previous example are hypothesized as 7 types.
+It represents a noisy partition of the breath space coarser than cost equivalence classes.
+To create this misalignment, breaths of three breath types are randomly re-assigned in strategy windows to other in a non-uniform way: types 8--10 are randomly redistributed over types 5--7, respectively, with probability 15/21 and to one of the other 6 types with uniform probability 1/21.
+Results (Fig.\ref{res:ex2}) show that mis-specified or insufficiently granular breath types result in large errors that increased sampling size cannot overcome.
+However, when similar relabeling only corrupts types 5--7, the cost differences among types 1--4 are identified correctly.